Green-Robot-Dev-Studios/count-to-bot/README.md

 # count-to-bot
 A simple bot that will allow you to do the Count To challenges much faster.
 It will write all the numbers to whatever you set and press enter between each one.
+This is for discord or skype groups that do challenges to type all the numbers to a certain number.
+With this you can easily impress all your friends making them thing you did it.
+You need to install pyautogui to use it.
+Do pip install pyautogui and you are ready to run this program.